VRT Rules 2009-11-25

 Sourcefire VRT Rules Update

-The Sourcefire VRT is aware of vulnerabilities affecting Oracle and CUPS.
+The Sourcefire VRT is aware of a vulnerability in Microsoft Internet Explorer.

 Rule Pack Summary:

 For a complete list of new and modified rules, click here.

 Sourcefire VRT rule packs often utilize enhancements made to Snort.
 Operators should upgrade to the latest revision or patch level for Snort to ensure these enhancements are available before using these rules.